Offices in IL, FL, & MI

-According to a study from the National Institute of Environmental Health Sciences (NIH), there is a link between the chemicals found in hair straightening products and cancer.
-The study has found that women who use chemical hair straightening products are at higher risk for uterine cancer than those who don’t report using the products.
+According to a study by the National Institute of Environmental Health Sciences (NIH), there is a link between chemicals in hair straightening products and cancer.
+The study has found that women who use chemical hair straightening products are at a higher risk of uterine cancer than those who don’t report using the products.
 Hair relaxers contain endocrine-disrupting chemicals and carcinogenic properties – these chemicals have been linked to higher breast and ovarian cancer risks.

 Some dangerous chemicals in hair relaxers include parabens, bisphenol A (BPA), metals, and formaldehyde.
-Exposure to these chemicals is especially concerning compared to other hair products due to the increased absorption through the scalp.
+Exposure to these chemicals is especially concerning compared to other hair products, given their increased absorption through the scalp.
 The products do not contain warnings of the presence of these harmful chemicals, or that cancer is a potential risk.

 Hair relaxers are chemical compounds, usually, creams or lotions, applied to the hair to make it easier to straighten and manage.
 They are used in professional salons; many name brands make over-the-counter versions.
 The common denominator is the presence of harmful chemicals and a lack of warning.
 Many of the products claim they are safe for consumers, but science and the rising cancer numbers tell us differently.